postandcourier/infant-mortality/one-main-text.md

 Henry Lemon, a pediatrician at the clinic, said lack of transportation is one of the biggest hurdles for the poor in obtaining routine medical care.

-That hurdle is far higher in the state’s rural areas where people not only lack public transportation, but also doctors, especially specialists who focus on women’s health and childbirth.
+That hurdle is far higher in the state’s rural areas, where people not only lack public transportation but also doctors, especially specialists who focus on women’s health and childbirth.

 Poor rural areas simply “aren’t attractive places for doctors to live,” Lemon said.